maany/cern-docker-lwce/CE/README.md

 # Verify installation by running a hello world container.
 See the output to see if the installation was a success.
 sudo docker run hello-world
 ~~~
-# Additional Files and Folders
+# Configuration files/Additional Files and Folders
-After you have cloned this repository locally, you need to add the following directories:
+After you have cloned this repository locally, you need to create a host-certificates directory under the ce-config folder:
  - cern-docker-lwce/CE/host-certificates

 You can use the following snippet: